lingfish/truenas-app-zabbix-agent/README.md

 There is currently only discovery and items in the template.  **Pull requests are welcome and desired to add more things to the template, such as triggers, graphs, etc.**

-## Contributing

-Pull requests are welcome.

 ## Contact

-For questions or support, please open an issue on GitHub.
+For questions or support, please open an issue on this repo.
+Though there is a thread on the TrueNAS forums, I'd prefer to keep the discussion here on GitHub.